1liale/BlackJack-Trainer/README.md

 ![alt text](https://www.blackjackapprenticeship.com/wp-content/uploads/2018/08/BJA_Basic_Strategy.jpg)

 ### 3. Card Counting Player: The ultimate player
-Use card counting to play according to basci strat and the illustrious 18 deviations.
+Use card counting to play according to the basic strat and the illustrious 18 deviations.
 Bet according to a user specified betting spread.
 Note that card counting player does not quit even with a true count below D1.
 (incorporating both Basic Strat and Card Counting strategies to decide best course of action as well as betting units)